TheRedSpy15/Multi-Go/README.md

 2. paste path to executable
 3. follow that with "-t/--Task [task] -r/--Target [target]"
 4. Note: the 'target' is optional, depending on the task
+### Contribute:
+Simply make a pull pull request, I have yet to turn down one.
 ## Important
 Multi Go is intended to be used on linux.
 It might run on Windows.
 Currently it isn't tested, nor supported!
 I will eventually work on a Windows patch